google/WebFundamentals/src/content/en/fundamentals/performance/webpack/decrease-frontend-size.md

 `ModuleConcatenationPlugin`, `require` is simply replaced with required function, and module 1 is removed.
 The bundle has fewer modules – and less module overhead!

+To enable this behavior, either enable the `optimization.concatenateModules` option (in webpack 4; this option uses `ModuleConcatenationPlugin` under the hood):

+    // webpack.config.js (for webpack 4)
+    module.exports = {
+      optimization: {
+        concatenateModules: true,
+      },
+    };

-To enable this behavior, add `ModuleConcatenationPlugin` into the list of plugins:
+or add `ModuleConcatenationPlugin` directly into the list of plugins (in webpack 3):

-    // webpack.config.js
+    // webpack.config.js (for webpack 3)
     const webpack = require('webpack');

     module.exports = {